bob-the-dyer/android-locator/README.md

+android-locator

-Simple location monitor based on GPS and yandex.locator service.
+Simple location monitoring tool based on GPS, network and yandex.locator service.

-Location monitor could be started and stopped.
-Once started it stores and shows the coordinates of android device.
+Monitoring could be started and stopped.
+Once started the tool stores and shows the coordinates of android device.